-Established to provide friendship, help and support to serving and ex-serving RAF personnel and their families, the RAF Association is making an increasing contribution to the welfare of serving personnel via Contact Houses, Internet Cafes, their Miles More Minutes campaign and parenting of the RAF Families Federation.
+Established to provide friendship, help and support to serving and ex-serving RAF personnel and their families, the RAF Association is making an increasing contribution to the welfare of serving personnel via Contact Houses, wifi in communal areas and the parenting of the RAF Families Federation.
 The Association also provides respite care and sheltered housing.
 It has a network of welfare officers across the country and overseas to whom RAF personnel can turn.
 Most units also have a RAFA Liaison Officer (RAFALO) who is a good first point of contact.

 A RAF welfare charity providing practical, financial and, in some cases, emotional support to all members of the RAF family, from childhood through to old age.
 They help with issues from childcare and relationship difficulties to injury and disability and from financial hardship and debt to illness and bereavement.

-SSAFA-FH also hold a formal contract with the RAF to provide professional Social Work Practioners and Personnel and Family Support Workers in support of RAF personnel and their families.
-Many units have SSAFA Volunteers who provide practical support particularly to those whose partners are away from home.
+SSAFA also hold a formal contract with the RAF to provide professional Social Work Practioners and Personnel and Family Support Workers in support of RAF personnel and their families.
+Many units have SSAFA teams who provide practical support particularly to those whose partners are away from home.

 St Clement Danes is the Central Church of the Royal Air Force.
 Located in the heart of London the impressive church sits on an island in the middle of the Strand.
 An atmosphere of peace and quiet prevails, quite set apart from the noise and traffic outside.